jmpicnic/obsidian-docs/docs/Projects/impractical Architecture/the-information-model/building-an-information-model.md

 ### Partitioned Storage

 Real world systems rarely have the luxury of being able to have a single, *flat* memory space for all its state.
-As discussed in [[Software Models]], physical limitations and requirements on location of data, lifecycles, etc. dictate that the state of the system will be partitioned in multiple storage systems.
+As discussed in [Software Models](software-models.md), physical limitations and requirements on location of data, lifecycles, etc. dictate that the state of the system will be partitioned in multiple storage systems.
 The information model resulting from the conceptual model needs to be enriched by defining what parts of it will be supported in each partition and how relationships between entities that end up in separate partitions will be implemented and maintained.
 Entities in the conceptual model need to be augmented with:

 - Identities that include the address of their *home* storage so that they can be referred to unequivocally.
 The *home* storage is the one that is usually considered the *source of truth*, or the *data authority* that maintains that part of the state of the system.
 - Complete or partial copies of the information contents of the entity in different storage areas to improve performance, reliability, access, etc...